mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 \right).
 \end{split}
 $$
-Or in terms of Gamma functions we obtain the final form of the steady-state mRNA distribution
+Or in terms of Gamma functions, we obtain the final form of the steady-state mRNA distribution
 $$
 \begin{aligned}